 It deserves recognition that much of the implementation news is good.
-Due to the hard work of Defendants (through evolving iterations of responsible staff), the Plaintiffs, and the Court Monitor, a system of care for Medicaideligible SED children has emerged in the Commonwealth that bears little resemblance to the random, meager programming available when this lawsuit was filed.
+Due to the hard work of Defendants (through evolving iterations of responsible staff), the Plaintiffs, and the Court Monitor, a system of care for Medicaid-eligible SED children has emerged in the Commonwealth that bears little resemblance to the random, meager programming available when this lawsuit was filed.
 Families and caregivers are informed of EPSDT services, and screening and assessments identify a significant portion of eligible SED children.
 Mobile crisis intervention services attempt to minimize unnecessary separation of children from their families.
-Intensive care coordination teams work with many families both to develop care plans for SED children and to refer them to responsive services, again with the goal of supporting families and keeping children in the home.9

-Through these years, counsel have submitted numerous progress reports, met frequently with the Court Monitor, and appeared in court regularly for status conferences.10 In general, the court's approach during implementation has been to allow the parties to work out disputes through discussion and mutually agreed modifications of the remedial order's written terms, with the assistance of the Court Monitor.
+Intensive care coordination teams work with many families both to develop care plans for SED children and to refer them to responsive services, again with the goal of supporting families and keeping children in the home.9 conferences.
+10 In general, the court's approach during implementation has been to allow the parties to work out disputes through discussion and mutually agreed modifications of the remedial order's written terms, with the assistance of the Court Monitor.
 These modifications have sometimes been in writing, but more often implicit, reflecting a flexible and informally negotiated process.
 While Defendants have resisted imposition of court orders extending beyond what they view as the explicit requirements of the judgment and remedial order, they have regularly taken voluntary steps to address Plaintiffs' concerns and thereby render court intervention unnecessary.